 Even though Utah is a desert environment, it is filled with many beautiful waterfalls.
 Lots of these waterfalls are long distance hikes which end up being way too far for our little hikers!
-But even if your family isn’t ready to hike to Calf Creek or even Adam’s Canyon, there are still a lot of waterfalls accessible to you.
-We have put this list together to show you that there are lots of fun EASY waterfall hikes in Utah for your family.
+But even if your family isn’t ready to hike to Lower Calf Creek or even Adam’s Canyon, there are still a lot of waterfalls accessible to you.
+We have listed 20 Easy Waterfalls hikes in Utah for you to try.

-Provo River Falls is located on the Mirror Lake Highway, which costs $6 to drive, but there is so much to do for families up in the Uintah Mountains it is worth the fee (Check out our list of things to do on the Mirror Lake highway).
+Provo River Falls is located on the Mirror Lake Highway near Kamas, which costs $6 to drive, but there is so much to do for families up in the Uintah Mountains it is worth the fee (Check out our list of things to do on the Mirror Lake highway).
 This waterfall is an overlook.
 It’s that simple!
 There are a few stairs to a beautiful view of the waterfall.
 If you walk down the trail along the river, you will find a few places where you can get your feet wet (or throw rocks if you have boys like ours).
 This is a wonderful waterfall for any family.
 This trail varies in distance depending on how far you walk along the river.
 We probably walked less than 1/4 mile total.

 Lisa Falls is a unique waterfall and a super short hike.
 The trail is short, but it does have a lot of big rocks, so watch your little ones.
 We love that you can walk right up to the waterfall and touch it as it cascades down the mountain sideways.
-This waterfall is located in Little Cottonwood Canyon which has lots of beautiful hikes and scenery.
+This waterfall is located in Little Cottonwood Canyon near Sandy which has lots of beautiful hikes and scenery.
 Lisa Falls Hike is 0.3 mile roundtrip.

 This waterfall is located behind a neighborhood in Sandy.
 You walk up some stairs, through the neighborhood, and onto the Rocky Mouth Falls trail.
 The trail is short with a little bit of a climb to the waterfall.
 Our boys loved the “caves” to explore along the way, and when you arrive at the falls, you can climb right up next to them if you are careful on the slippery rocks.
 We have done this hike in spring, summer, and fall, and we have loved it every time.